Cash Relief for Kenyan Families on the Frontline of the Climate Crisis

 • 🚜 Tools and resources to rebuild livelihoods

-Our current fundraising goal of $550,000 covers these 700 families.
-But with additional support, we can reach many more.
+Our current fundraising goal of $550,000 covers 700 families.
+But with additional funds, we can reach many more.

 Our moonshot goal is to deliver emergency cash within five days of any crisis, anywhere in the world.
-That’s radically faster than the weeks or months families typically wait for traditional aid.
-When you donate to our Emergency Response Fund, you’re not just helping families in Kenya today.
-You’re helping to deliver faster cash relief to families hit by the next crisis, especially in the poorest places where the world isn’t watching.
+That’s radically faster than the weeks or months families typically wait for traditional aid like food shipments.
+Donating to our Emergency Response Fund not only supports families in Kenya, it also helps deliver faster cash relief to families hit by the next crisis, especially in the poorest places where the world isn’t watching.

 Learn more about our emergency cash moonshot here